The cider trade

 George also describes the technique for laying and maintaining a hedge.
 He doesn’t give his age, but he sounds elderly and had probably retired by the date of the recording.

-This recording was made in 1955 for the Survey of English Dialects.
-The recordings are now part of the British Library’s online Sound Archive..
+Stanley Ellis made this recording in 1955 for the Survey of English Dialects.
+The recordings are now part of the British Library’s online Sound Archive.